MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 # Enrich customer profiles with brand and interest affinities (preview)

 Use Microsoft's proprietary data to enrich your customer data with brand and interest affinities.
-These affinities are determined based on data from people with similar demographics to your customers.
+These affinities are based on data from people with demographics similar to your customers.
 This information helps you to better understand and segment your customers based on their affinities to specific brands and interests.

 In audience insights, go to **Data** > **Enrichment** to [configure and view enrichments](enrichment-hub.md).